Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: MODEL

-For the $2\times2$ CDW modulation kagome lattice, there would be about 120 free parameters in the SOC term if no approximations were made.
-Even after considering time-reversal symmetry and point group symmetry, there might still be five free parameters left, which deviates from our original goal of constructing an effective model that is simple.
-To simplify the model, we adopt the Rashba model \cite{PhysRevB.64.121202} and rewrite it into a lattice model with six-fold symmetry, given by
+For the $2\times2$ CDW modulation kagome lattice, there would be about 120 free parameters in the SOC term if no ap- proximations were made.
+Even after considering time-reversal symmetry and point group symmetry, there might still be five free parameters left, which deviates from our original goal of constructing an effective model.
+To simplify the model, we adopt the Rashba model \cite{PhysRevB.64.121202} and rewrite it into a lattice model with sixfold symmetry, given by